Penguin Eggs: Legacy

-Colin Irwin of The Guardian called Penguin Eggs "groundbreaking," writing that it took British folk music "to a new level, with Jones channelling his inner rock psyche into the unlikely format of a solo singer playing mostly traditional songs on an acoustic guitar."
+Colin Irwin of The Guardian called Penguin Eggs "groundbreaking", writing that it took British folk music "to a new level, with Jones channelling his inner rock psyche into the unlikely format of a solo singer playing mostly traditional songs on an acoustic guitar."
 The album has since repeatedly been cited as an influence by folk and pop singers, including English folk singers Eliza Carthy and Kate Rusby.
-Describing the album's enduring influence, Irwin noted that while British folk music was "largely barren" in the decades following Jones' accident, a new generation of folk musicians eventually emerged who "all appeared to carry a copy of the one Nic Jones album they could easily get their hands on, Penguin Eggs," with singers such as Jon Boden, Jim Moray and Seth Lakeman citing Jones as an influence.
-Stuart Maconie reflected: "Before folk became hip with preening trendies, and indeed at the height of punk rock, the now wheelchair bound Jones [...] made this heartbreaking, plangent album of originals that sound ancient."
+Describing the album's enduring influence, Irwin noted that while British folk music was "largely barren" in the decades following Jones' accident, a new generation of folk musicians eventually emerged who "all appeared to carry a copy of the one Nic Jones album they could easily get their hands on, Penguin Eggs", with singers such as Jon Boden, Jim Moray and Seth Lakeman citing Jones as an influence.
+Stuart Maconie reflected: "Before folk became hip with preening trendies, and indeed at the height of punk rock, the now wheelchair-bound Jones [...] made this heartbreaking, plangent album of originals that sound ancient."

-English folk musician Kate Rusby states that Penguin Eggs is her favourite album of all time.
+English folk musician Kate Rusby stated that Penguin Eggs is her favourite album of all time.
 Comedian and writer Stewart Lee has ranked Penguin Eggs among his thirteen favourite albums of all time.
-Singer Peter Case called Penguin Eggs "one of the finest acoustic albums ever made."
+Singer Peter Case called Penguin Eggs "one of the finest acoustic albums ever made".
 Bob Dylan recorded "Canadee-I-O" for his album Good as I Been to You (1992), imitating Jones' arrangement of the song, though he did not give him credit in the album's liner notes.
 "The Flandyke Shore" has also been recorded by Joni Mitchell.
 In contrast to its glowing reputation, Jones looks back on Penguin Eggs with muted praise, saying in 2012: "It's all right, but people only go on about it because I wasn't around after that.
 I was interested in a more modern sound and I think I could have come up with a more interesting record after Penguin Eggs.
 Me having the smash-up made it more popular."